John Lennon: Formation, fame and touring: 1956–1966

 Lennon grew concerned that fans who attended Beatles concerts were unable to hear the music above the screaming of fans, and that the band's musicianship was beginning to suffer as a result.
 Lennon's "Help!" expressed his own feelings in 1965: "I meant it ...
 It was me singing 'help.
 He had put on weight (he would later refer to this as his "Fat Elvis" period), and felt he was subconsciously seeking change.
 A hurtful comment from a reporter would lead him to undergo several bouts with weight loss and appearance changes throughout the rest of his life.
-In March that year he and Harrison were unknowingly introduced to LSD when a dentist, hosting a dinner party attended by the two musicians and their partners, spiked the guests' coffee with the drug.
+In March of that year, he and Harrison were unknowingly introduced to LSD when a dentist, hosting a dinner party attended by the two musicians and their partners, spiked the guests' coffee with the drug.
 When they wanted to leave, their host revealed what they had taken, and strongly advised them not to leave the house because of the likely effects.
 Later, in a lift at a nightclub, they all believed it was on fire; Lennon recalled: "We were all screaming ... hot and hysterical."

 In March 1966, during an interview with Evening Standard reporter Maureen Cleave, Lennon remarked, "Christianity will go.
 It will vanish and shrink ...
 We're more popular than Jesus now – I don't know which will go first, rock and roll or Christianity."
 The comment went virtually unnoticed in England but caused great offence in the US when quoted by a magazine there five months later.
 The furore that followed, which included the burning of Beatles records, Ku Klux Klan activity and threats against Lennon, contributed to the band's decision to stop touring.